raulromero2968-svg/apex-intelligence-center/CONTRIBUTING.md

+> **Production Equilibrium Achieved – November 19 2025**
+> All contributions must preserve the six active guardrails and the migration requirement.
+Any change that breaks schema sync, barrels, LangChain safety, CI, or Sentry release integrity will be rejected.

 # Contributing Guide — Deploy Sanity & Pre-Push Ritual

-This repo ships with a **Vercel Deploy Sanity Kit**: parity loop, repo tripwires, JS/CSS/route/media budgets, delta + library guards, env audit, and a PR “Deploy Sanity Report.”
+This repo ships with a **Vercel Deploy Sanity Kit**: parity loop, repo tripwires, JS/CSS/route/media budgets, delta + library guards, env audit, and a PR "Deploy Sanity Report."
 The goal is boring deploys and fast, surgical fixes.

 ## TL;DR
 1. Before pushing: